boyko11/ML-Notes/ML.md

 * Naive Bayes:  P(V|a1, a2,.....,a_n) = ( Product_i(P(a_i | V)) * P(V) ) / Z ; Z is normalization over P(a_i | V)
 * MAP(Max aposteriori) CLass = argmax_v P(V) * Product_i(P(a_i | V))

+## Randomized Optimization
+* X belongs to the Reals - take derivative of the function and set it to Zero, the x solutions would be the optimal values
+* Optimization Approaches:
+	* Generate and Tests - feasible only for small input spaces; it also helps for some crazy functions - it may be easier to just plaster it with possible values, then try to reason about it
+	* Calculus - can do, but assumes the function is differentiable and we can solve for its derivative equals 0
+	* Newton's method - gradient descent(or ascent): guess a position, calculate the derivitave at the position, next guess is in the direction of ascent(or descent)
+	* Newton's methid may NOT work if there are multiple optima
+* If big input space, no derivative(or hard to calculate derivative), complex function, multiple local optima...then other options:
+* Hill Climbing, pick a point find neighbors, move in the direction of the best neighbor until there aren't better than you neighbors
+* This doesn't solve the mutliple local optima set-up, for that:
+* Randomized Hill Climbing Restarts - you try multiple times with random different starting points with the hope that from least one you'd be able to Hill Climb to the global optimum
+* It's cheap - The is just lenearly more expensive than the single Hill Climb
+* Basin of attraction - sometimes the optimum can be reached from a really small percentage of the input space, so we'd have to make sure we cover as much of the input space as feasibly possible
+* RHC may not do better than evaluating the whlose space in the worst case, but may not do any worse(assuming we keep track the evaluated values, so we don't re-evaluate them)
+* RHC also depends a lot on the size of the attraction basin - if it is big, RHC works well, if it is very small, it is less of a win
+* Another way to combat mutltiple local optima:
+* Simulated Annealing(based on methalurgy - when hot, lots of energy molecules just jump around like crazy, as it cools off things jump arund less, until they eventually settle)
+* Annealing Algo:
+	* pick random x in X
+	* for a finite set of iterations:
+		* SAMPLE a neighbor x_t
+		* if fitness(x_t) >= fitness(x) - jump to x_t
+		* else P(x, x_t, T) = e^(fitness(x_t) - fitness(x) / T) - probability of jumping to the sampled neighbor
+		* decrease temperature T

+	* At high temperatures, you always jump, since P has a large value, as temperaure decreases, it becomes less likely to jump to less fit neighbors
+	* Decrease T slowly so we give it a chance to go towards where the high value points are
+	* The algo has a remarkable property - the higher the fitness of a point is, the more likely it is for simulated aneealing to converge to it:
+	* Pr(ending at x) = ( e^(fitness(x)/T) ) / Z_t(normalization) - Boltzmann Distribution

+* Genetic Algorithms
+* Population of individuals(hypothesys)
+* Local Search - mutation (tweak the individual(hypothesis))
+* CrossOver - combine two individuals(hypos)
+* The last two will get you to the next generation
+* Population like paralel random restarts
+* GA Skeleton:
+	* P_o - initial population of  of size_k
+	* Repeat until convergence:
+		* compute fitness of all individuals in P_t(Population at time t, current Generation)
+		* select most fit individuals (top half(truncate), weighted probability(roulette wheel))
+		* pair up the most fit individuals, replacing least fit individuals via crossover/mutation

+* One point cross-over:
+	* choose one of 9 positions, then flip flop:
+	* child 1 gets the bits to the left of the random position of parent 1 at the same positions and the bits to the right from parent 2 at the same positions
+	* child 2 gets the bits to the left of the random position of parent 2 at the same positions and the bits to the right from parent 1 at the same positions
+* Inductive bias of one point x-over - locality of bits matter; subspace to optimize -  assumes there are pieces that are right and if we can reuse these pieces, we can get even better
+* If locality doesn't matter(it hudlling together doesn't matter), another way to cross over:
+* Flip the bits at random positions - every bit comes from one of the parents
+* If there are sub-pieces that are correct that may be preserved in the offspring
+* this is called Uniform cross-over - this is the way we get our genes from our parents

+* Mimic
+* Generate samples from P_Theta_t(x)
+* Set Theta_t+1 = n-th percentile
+* Retain the only the samples whose fitness is better that Theta_t+1
+* Estimate P_Theta_t+1(x)
+* Repeat
+* This should work if:
+	* We can estimate P_Theta_t+1(x) - given a finite set of data, can we estimate the probability distribution
+	* P_Theta_t is close to P_Theta_t+epsilon

+* Dependency trees:
+* allow you to capture some relationships between the features(Maximum spanning tree in Information between parent and children):
+* p(x) = Product_over_i(p(x_i | parent(x_i))
+* while not having to pay exponantial cost for the estimation(the true dependency would require for every feature to calculate exponentially costly prob - p(x) = P(x1| x2...x_n)*P(x2| x3...x_n)*...*P(x_n)

+* Mimic does well with structure - while RHC, GA can sometimes get confused by two different values that are optima, Mimic does well
+* Though it usually doesn't happen, Mimic can get stuck in local optima
+* Mimic gets randomized restarts for free, via its probabilistic nature
+* For all these nice properties, we pay a price in time complexity:
+* Mimic usually takes far fewer iterations, but the per iteration cost if far greater - prims algo, draw from distro, remove unfit Xs, estimate probabilities, construct dependency tree, etc
+* Mimic is worth using when the Fitness function is very expensive - since there are far fewer iterations, you'd have to compute the fitness function for every X, far fewer times
+* Examples of expensive fitness functions: function the performs a detail simulation of how a rocket ship performs